Cucumber: Culinary uses

+Fruit

 Slicing

 Cucumbers grown to eat fresh are called slicing cucumbers.
 The main varieties of slicers mature on vines with large leaves that provide shading.

 Slicers grown commercially for the North American market are generally longer, smoother, more uniform in color, and have much tougher skin.
-In contrast, those in other countries, often called European cucumbers, are smaller and have thinner, more delicate skin, often with fewer seeds, thus are often being sold in plastic skin for protection.
+In contrast, those in other countries, often called European cucumbers, are smaller and have thinner, more delicate skin, often with fewer seeds, thus are often sold in plastic skin for protection.
 This variety may also be called a telegraph cucumber, particularly in Australasia.

 Pickling

 Pickling with brine, sugar, vinegar, and spices creates various flavored products from cucumbers and other foods.
 Although any cucumber can be pickled, commercial pickles are made from cucumbers specially bred for uniformity of length-to-diameter ratio and lack of voids in the flesh.
 Those cucumbers intended for pickling, called picklers, grow to about 7 to 10 cm long and 2.5 cm wide.
 Compared to slicers, picklers tend to be shorter, thicker, less-regularly shaped, and have bumpy skin with tiny white or black-dotted spines.
 Color can vary from creamy yellow to pale or dark green.